sonaljk/MongoDB_Training/MongoDB-SpringBoot-Lab.md

 ### 10. **Return balance for a particular accountnumber** - without MongoTemplate Aggregation

-10.1 Add method `getBalance` in `TransactionService` to find all transactions for a accountnumber and calculate balance MongoRepository does not support Aggregation pipeline - so we have to rely on Java methods to sum transactions
+10.1 Add method `getBalance` in `TransactionService` to find all transactions for a accountnumber and calculate balance.

+MongoRepository does not support Aggregation pipeline - so we have to rely on Java methods to sum transactions

 ```java